chef/chef-web-docs/chef_master/source/attributes.rst

 =====================================================
 .. tag node_attribute_type

-The chef-client uses six types of attributes to determine the value that is applied to a node during the chef-client run.
-In addition, the chef-client sources attribute values from up to five locations.
-The combination of attribute types and sources allows for up to 15 different competing values to be available to the chef-client during the chef-client run:
+The Chef Infra Client uses six types of attributes to determine the value that is applied to a node during the Chef Infra Client run.
+In addition, the Chef Infra Client sources attribute values from up to five locations.
+The combination of attribute types and sources allows for up to 15 different competing values to be available to the Chef Infra Client during the Chef Infra Client run:

 .. list-table::
    :widths: 200 300